-Starlake: Open Source Data Integration & ETL Platform
+Starlake: Open Source Data Loading & Transformation Platform

 Starlake is an enterprise-grade data pipeline tool that transforms how organizations handle data integration.
-Using a declarative approach with YAML and SQL, it eliminates complex coding while ensuring robust data governance and quality.
+It allows Data Engineers to build robust pipelines using YAML and SQL instead of complex Python or Scala code.

 Using an YAML declarative syntax, describe your load and transform tasks and let Starlake automatically generate your orchestration code.